VirtusLab/scala-cli/website/docs/compile.md

 scala-cli compile Hello.scala --dependency dev.zio::zio:1.0.9
 ```

 Note that `--dependency` is only meant as a convenience.
-You should favor
+You should favour
 adding dependencies in the sources themselves (via `import $dep`)
 or in a configuration file.